Updated

 Abstract

-Cheatsheets are plain Markdown files in a folder you own — version-control them, sync them, diff them, like any other text.
+Cheatsheets are Markdown or JSON files you own — version-control them, sync them, diff them, like any other text.

 What it does